Home

 Steps to Take If You Suspect Altered or Falsified Medical Records

 Take immediate action if you suspect the alteration or falsification of medical records.
 The first step is to review the records thoroughly.
-Take enough time to go through the records with a fine-tooth comb, looking for inconsistencies and any signs of tampering.
+Take enough time to go through the records with a fine-tooth comb, looking for inconsistencies and any signs of medical record tampering.
 Pay attention to even small changes in the medical record, which helps sometimes.

 Keep detailed notes of unusual things you find in the medical records.
 This documentation will be essential if you need to take legal action or present your findings to others, such as in court or during an insurance claim.